leeked/visual-anomalies/README.md

 ### Configure Training

 - Modify the `configs/default.yaml` file to set your desired training parameters and model configurations.
+- To enable mixed precision training, set `use_amp: true` under the `training` section.

 ### Train the Model